What you need to know if you're going to Huntsville Municipal Court

 How does the Huntsville Municipal Court operate?

-For those individuals were not able to afford an attorney the Huntsville Municipal Court has a variety of public defenders available to assist those people who are accused of crimes and who are too poor to obtain their own lawyers.
+For individuals who cannot afford an attorney, the Huntsville Municipal Court has a variety of public defenders available to assist those people who are accused of crimes and who are too poor to obtain their own lawyers.

 What can I expect to happen at my arraignment?

-You will be expected to either plead guilty, not guilty or not guilty by reason of mental disease or defect at the time of your arraignment.
-If you plead guilty, the judge will sentence you to whatever the court thinks is appropriate under the circumstances; you should be aware that if the court thinks it is appropriate they may sentence you to jail.
+At the time of your arraignment, you will be expected to plead guilty, not guilty, or not guilty by reason of mental disease or defect.
+If you plead guilty, the judge will sentence you to whatever the court thinks is appropriate under the circumstances; you should be aware that if the court thinks it is appropriate, they may sentence you to jail.

-If you enter a plea of not guilty your case will be reset for another time.
+If you plead not guilty, your case will be reset again.

-You should, at the time of arraignment, let the court know if you think that you will not be able to afford to hire an attorney.
-If you tell the court that you think you will not be able to afford an attorney, the court will have you fill out a document called "an affidavit of indigency."
-Based upon your income and expenses the court will determine whether you qualify to be represented by the public defender's office.
+At the time of arraignment, you should let the court know if you think you will not be able to afford to hire an attorney.
+If you tell the court that you think you cannot afford an attorney, the court will have you fill out a document called "an affidavit of indigency."
+Based upon your income and expenses, the court will determine whether you qualify to be represented by the public defender's office.

 How does my case proceed after my arraignment?